 A claim was issued against the GP who saw Mary on 1st December.
 We argued that the Defendant:

 - Should have carried our further tests for PE, at home or in hospital – the Wells score was developed by NICE (the National Institute for Clinical Excellence) and any result over 4 means a PE is likely; Mary’s score was 4.5.

-- Failed to properly inform Mary and her husband that PE was more likely than a chest infection and was potentially fatal if left untreated.
+- Failed to properly inform Mary and her husband that Pulmonary Embolism was more likely than a chest infection and was potentially fatal if left untreated.

 - Did not follow up with Mary and falsely reassured her by prescribing antibiotics.

 The Defendant argued that he did not refer Mary to hospital because she had refused to go in for treatment.
 A small note in the GP records stated: